yang-zhang-syd/yang-zhang-syd.github.io/_posts/2018-12-30-aws-notes-vpc.md

 * ACL can be assigned to multiple subnets.
 * Security Groups are assigned to instances.
 * Once a VPC is set to Dedicated hosting, it is not possible to change the VPC or the instances to Default hosting.
 You must re-create the VPC.
+* You can create VPC peering cross regions and to VPC in another account.
+* By default 5 limited EIP per region.